reduxframework/docs/docs/configuration/api.md

 ### Deprecated Methods

 A number of these methods were deprecated with Redux 4.x due to naming standards.
-Shims still exist for all of them, but a deprecation notice will be provided if used and in [dev_mode](global_arguments.md#dev_mode).
+Shims still exist for them all.
+However, a deprecation notice will be provided if used.

 |Method|Description|
 |--|--|